 Speed Nuts: Speed nuts have two metal pieces that work as one.
 Also known as sheet metal nuts, speed nuts do the job of both a nut and a locking washer.

-Push Nuts: Push nuts can distribute loads easily that reduces surface stresses.
+Push Nuts: Push nuts can distribute loads easily that reduce surface stresses.
 They are installed with a special nut driver and used to secure unthreaded bolts and other fasteners.

 Jam Nuts: Jam nut is small size nut that is half as tall as hex nuts.
 They are widely used where space has limitations to use hex nuts.
 They can easily be fastened onto a bolt without applying torque or force.

-Axle Nuts: Also known as cap nuts or dome nuts, axle nuts hide the bolt edges and provides a seamless appearance.
+Axle Nuts: Also known as cap nuts or dome nuts, axle nuts hide the bolt edges and provide a seamless appearance.
 It provides a nice surface finish and finds use in electrical panels, stereo cabinets, etc.